 Second Continuity Experience

-Tuesday mornings of each rotation are dedicated to didactics related to general internal medicine and skills development for primary care doctors.
+Thursday afternoons of each rotation are dedicated to didactics related to general internal medicine and skills development for primary care doctors.
 Sessions include topics such as outpatient pain management, agenda-setting in primary care, the business of medicine, EMR data analysis, common ENT complaints, dermatologic procedures, common eye complaints, motivational interviewing, and smoking cessation.
 Residents are encouraged to suggest topics of interest for the curriculum.

 Our Clinics and Mentors

-Primary care residents are individually mentored through the career exploration and job search process by the Pathway Director and other select primary care faculty.
+Primary care residents are individually mentored through the career exploration and job search process by the pathway director and other select primary care faculty.
 Our primary goal is to help our residents find the best possible career pathway that allows them to achieve their professional goals while maintaining a healthy work-life balance.

 Graduates of the primary care pathway go on to a wide range of practice environments in San Diego and across the county and world.
 Recent graduates have gone on to pursue international work, private practice primary care, academic primary care, sports medicine fellowship, HIV medicine, geriatrics, and gay men’s health.